pouchdb/pouchdb/docs/users.md

 [eHealth Africa](http://ehealthafrica.org/) is an American-Nigerian NGO specialising in the development and deployment of tech for health.
 To tackle the Ebola outbreak, they built [mobile apps and dashboards](https://github.com/eHealthAfrica) to help track the spread of infection in the field.
 The combination of CouchDB and PouchDB enabled these apps to work consistently despite the extreme network unreliability of sub-saharan Africa.

-## HospitalRun

 {% include svg/hospitalrun-logo.html %}

-[HospitalRun](http://hospitalrun.io/) was designed to allow records to be carried to remote clinics.
-It works when there is no Internet, and syncs when there is.
+[HospitalRun](http://hospitalrun.io/) is an open source software product designed specifically for developing world hospitals, making usability the key requirement.
+Using PouchDB and offline-first design, HospitalRun allows records to be carried to remote clinics, functioning when there is no Internet, and syncing when there is.

 ## Local NPM